lLexian/RB_Bases/README.md

 Q: How do i use these bases?

 A: These bases are .json files used with the 'Raidable Bases' plugin for a Oxide modded Rust server.
-Instruction and Download for 'Raidable Bases' can be found here: https://umod.org/plugins/raidable-bases
+Download and Intructions for 'Raidable Bases' can be found here: https://umod.org/plugins/raidable-bases

 Q: Who are these bases designed for?